List of Beast Wars characters: Cheetor

-Cheetor (voiced by Ian Corlett) is an impulsive young rookie whose beast mode is a cheetah.
+Cheetor (voiced by Ian James Corlett) is an impulsive young rookie whose beast mode is a cheetah.
 He looks up to his elders but doesn't always follow their orders, and he frequently gets into trouble.
 He matures throughout the series from a typical teenager to a capable warrior, aided by his mutations into a Transmetal and then a Transmetal II form granting him greater strength.

 In Beast Machines, he is promoted to second-in-command after his suspicions about an organic tree being 'dangerous' to the Maximals' techno-organic beast modes prove correct, nearly causing Optimus, Blackarachnia and Rattrap to regress to their beast instincts.
 For a time Cheetor becomes the Maximals' military leader while Optimus becomes fixated on his new link to the Oracle, but Optimus eventually returns to his role as leader when he gains a better understanding of his mission.
 In the finale, it is strongly implied that Cheetor will become the new full-time leader after Optimus's death in the final battle.

 Rhinox

 Rhinox (voiced by Richard Newman) is the tech expert of the Axalon crew, close friend of Optimus, and the second-in-command whose beast mode is a rhinoceros.
 Rhinox is highly skilled in combat but is highly spiritual and loves nature.
-He is highly intelligent as well, serving as the Maximal’s resident technician due to his tech-savvy nature.
+He is highly intelligent as well, serving as the Maximal's resident technician due to his tech-savvy nature.
 He primarily uses twin chainguns as weapons.

 In Beast Machines, Rhinox is captured by Megatron and has his spark used to power the Vehicon general Tankor.
 Rhinox's personality is brought to the forefront by Optimus, but his time as Tankor had corrupted his personality and caused him to embrace Megatron's plan for a purely technological Cybertron.
 Rhinox decided that Megatron was unfit to carry out this plan and that he instead should be the one to do so.
 He began plotting against Megatron, intending to betray him.
 However, when Rhinox makes his final move and attempts to murder him, Megatron reveals he had programmed his generals to be unable to shoot him.
 Megatron shuts Rhinox off, and he is killed by plasma energy.
 Rhinox's spirit later approaches Optimus inside the Matrix, expressing regret for his misguided actions.